-Giant rat wins animal hero award for sniffing out landmines
+Giant rat wins animal hero award for sniffing out landmines in Cambodia

 More than 60 million people in 59 countries continue to be threatened by landmines and unexploded ordinance, according to APOPO.
 In 2018, landmines and other remnants of war killed or injured 6897 people, the group says.

-While many rodents can be trained to detect scents and will work at repetitive tasks for food rewards, APOPO decided that giant African pouched rats were best suited to landmine clearance because of their African origins and lifespan of up to eight years.
+While many rodents can be trained to detect scents and will work at repetitive tasks for food rewards, APOPO decided giant African pouched rats were best suited to landmine clearance because of their African origins and lifespan of up to eight years.

 Their size allows the rats to walk across mine fields without triggering the explosives - and do it much more quickly than people.

-The PDSA's Gold Medal has been awarded since 2002 to recognize bravery and acts of exceptional devotion by animals in civilian service.
+The PDSA's Gold Medal has been awarded since 2002 to recognise bravery and acts of exceptional devotion by animals in civilian service.
 It is considered the animal equivalent of the George Cross, a decoration for heroism.

 Before Magawa, all the recipients were dogs.